 You have established a SIMPLE Individual Retirement Account (SIM-PLE-IRA) (under section 408(p) of the Internal Revenue Code) to provide for your retirement and for the support of your beneficiaries after your death.
-SIMPLE-IRA laws and various SIMPLE-IRA limits tend to change quite often.
-We, as your SIMPLE-IRA custodian, are updating or amending the IRA documents (IRS Form 5305-SA, as modified, and the Disclosure Statement) previously furnished you.
+We, as your SIMPLE-IRA Trustee, are updating or amending the IRA documents (IRS Form 5305-S, as modified, and the Disclosure Statement) previously furnished you.

 We are furnishing you this Comprehensive SIMPLE-IRA Amendment so that you can be informed of these changes and take advantage of the law changes.
-The general rule is that the SIMPLE-IRA plan agreement must authorize the transaction being made by a SIMPLE-IRA accountholder or an inheriting SIMPLE-IRA beneficiary.